-We don’t believe that having the best new gear and clothing will make you a better hunter.
-But if it keeps you more comfortable in the field, then it is certainly worth the investment.
-When you are not worried being cold or wet, you’ll be able to hunt longer and harder.
+We don’t believe that having fancy new gear and clothing will make you a better hunter.
+But high quality gear that keeps you more comfortable in the field is certainly worth the investment.
+When you are not worried being cold or wet, you’ll be able to stay focused, and hunt longer and harder.
 Most importantly, you’ll have more fun!

 At Kawdy Outfitters, we hunt a remote and rugged area.
 Hunters can expect changing weather conditions and physically challenging terrain.

 When it comes to selecting gear for a remote combo hunt, we recommend investing in high quality items that are lightweight and durable.
 Every person has a different tolerance for heat and cold, so it’s difficult to recommend specific pieces.
 But the following list should help provide you with a working example.

 Here is a typical clothing system that we’d recommend for a hunt in northern British Columbia:

 We recommend quality merino wool tops and bottoms for your base layers.
 High quality merino wool breathes well, it manages moisture, and it dries quickly.
 An added benefit is that it resists odors much better than synthetics.
 We recommend a lightweight set of merino base layers, and a heavier set for cold weather.
 Don’t forget some merino wool boxer shorts to complete your base layer.